Introduction

 Shooting

-To hit a target with a firearm, you must make a successful shooting check.
-On a successful shooting check, you deal damage to your opponent determined by the weapon you are using.
+To hit a target with a firearm, you must make a successful shooting test.
+On a successful shooting test, you deal damage to your opponent determined by the weapon you are using.

 Because most characters will not be skilled in shooting, the default is a hard athletics save.